Check out my custom vibration dampener

 Ease of Use

-Compression sleeves are incredibly straightforward to use.
-Slide the sleeve over your arm, and you’re good to go.
+Sleeves are incredibly straightforward to use.
+Slide it over your arm, and you’re good to go.

 Furthermore, elbow braces are more likely to slide on an individual’s arm during an activity such as tennis while sleeves stay in place.